pragyanshu-panda-au26/Customer-Segmentation-Project/README.md

 - Cluster Centers: Visual representation of the cluster centroids.
 - Cluster Distribution: Bar chart showing the number of customers in each cluster.
 - Cluster Characteristics: Summary statistics and profiles for each cluster.

+## Conclusion
+The K-Means clustering model successfully segmented the customers into distinct groups based on their purchasing behavior.
+These insights can help the retail store to:

+- Tailor marketing campaigns to specific customer segments.
+- Improve customer retention by understanding and addressing the needs of different customer groups.
+- Enhance product recommendations and inventory management.